 She probably isn’t want to cook a lot nor worry about anything other than the infant.

 • Ordering food

 Maybe the spouse or partner can make her some of her favorite breakfasts, lunches, or dinners during those first days and weeks.

-If the other kids are old enough, they can lend a hand in this area as well.
+If the other kids are old enough, they can also lend a hand in this area.

 Maybe there aren’t any great chefs in the family.

-They can still prepare basics like cereal or pasta, but if mom says she wants something a little more elaborate, ordering in can be an option as well.
+They can still prepare basics like cereal or pasta, but if mom says she wants something a little more elaborate, ordering in can also be an option.